 Burns are devastating injuries that often inflict permanent damages.
 The average burn survivor may have to face thousands of dollars in medical costs, lost wages from a disability, and significant pain and suffering.
-At David Shapiro Law, PLLC, we help burn injury victims in Scottsdale and the surrounding Arizona communities seek restitution for their damages.
+At Shapiro Law Team, we help burn injury victims in Scottsdale and the surrounding Arizona communities seek restitution for their damages.
 Find out how we can help you during a free initial consultation with an attorney.
 Schedule yours online today.

 In Arizona, a victim with a serious burn may have the right to seek financial compensation from the party or parties responsible for causing the injury.
 If someone’s negligence or breach of the duty of care led to a burn injury, that person will owe the victim compensation for his or her damages.
 Compensation could pay for economic and noneconomic losses.
 Your burn injury claim as a plaintiff in Arizona will start by identifying the cause of the injury.